Results on cubic bent and weakly regular bent $p$-ary functions leading to a class of cubic ternary non-weakly regular bent functions: Preliminaries

-Function $f$ is bent if and only if all the derivatives $D_af(x)=f(x+a)-f(x)$ in nonzero directions $a$ are balanced, that is, take any value in $\fp$ equally often (i.e., $f$ is perfect nonlinear).
-Indeed, by \cite[Theorem~5]{CaDi04}, the balance property of $D_af(x)$ for any $a\in\fpn^*$ is necessary and sufficient for function $f$ to be bent, because
+Function $f$ is bent if and only if all the derivatives $D_af(x)=f(x+a)-f(x)$ in nonzero directions $a$ are balanced, that is, take any value in $\fp$ equally often (i.e., $f$ is {\em perfect nonlinear}).
+This was observed already in \cite[Eq.~(15)]{KuScWe85} and follows from

-since the inner sum is zero for $w\neq 0$ if and only if $D_{-w}f$ is balanced (by Lemma~\ref{le:omega}) and according to the inverse Walsh transform formula.
+If $f$ is perfect nonlinear meaning $D_{-w}f$ is balanced for $w\neq 0$ (according to \cite[Theorem~5]{CaDi04}), then the inner sum is zero (and conversely, according to Lemma~\ref{le:omega} below) and $f$ is bent.
+The converse follows from \cite[Theorem~16]{CaDi04}.
+Similarly, vectorial function is perfect nonlinear if its derivatives in any nonzero direction are balanced.

-A $p$-ary bent function $f(x)$ is called {\em regular} (see \cite[Definition~3]{KuScWe85} and \cite[p.~576]{Ho04_1}) if, for every $y\in\fpn$, the normalized Walsh coefficient $p^{-n/2}W_f(y)$ is equal to a complex $p^{\rm{th}}$ root of unity, i.e., $p^{-n/2}W_f(y)=\omega^{f^*(y)}$.
-A bent function $f(x)$ is called {\em weakly regular} if there exists a complex $u$ having unit magnitude such that $u^{-1}p^{-n/2}W_f(y)=\omega^{f^*(y)}$ for all $y\in\fpn$.
-Because of (\ref{eq:bent_Wtc}), regular bent functions can only be found for even $n$ and for odd $n$ with $p\equiv 1\ (\bmod\;4)$.
-Also, the Walsh coefficients of a $p$-ary bent function satisfy $p^{-n/2}W_f(y)\omega^{-f^*(y)}\in\{\pm 1,\pm i\}$ and for non-weakly regular bent functions, coefficients just differ by the sign.
-The dual of a (weakly) regular bent function is again a (weakly) regular bent function and $f^{**}(x)=f(-x)$, $f^{***}(x)=f^*(-x)$, $f^{****}(x)=f(x)$.
-The dual of non-weakly regular bent functions is not necessarily bent and we call a bent function {\em dual-bent} if its dual is bent, so all weakly regular bent functions are dual bent.
-Both dual-bent and non-dual-bent non-weakly regular bent functions exist, see \cite{CeMeiPo13,CeMeiPo16}.
-As it is shown in \cite{OzPe20}, the dual of a non-weakly regular dual-bent function is again not weakly regular.
+A $p$-ary bent function $f(x)$ is called {\em regular} (see \cite[Definition~3]{KuScWe85} and \cite[p.~576]{Ho04_1}) if, for every $y\in\fpn$, the normalized Walsh coefficient $p^{-n/2}W_f(y)$ is equal to a complex $p^{\rm{th}}$ root of unity, i.e., $p^{-n/2}W_f(y)=\omega^{f^*(y)}$, that is, in (\ref{eq:bent_Wtc}), we necessarily have $n$ even or $n$ odd with $p\equiv 1\pmod 4$ and the sign $\pm$ is in fact $+$.
+A bent function $f(x)$ is called {\em weakly regular} if there exists a complex $u$ having unit magnitude such that $u^{-1}p^{-n/2}W_f(y)=\omega^{f^*(y)}$ for all $y\in\fpn$, (and by (\ref{eq:bent_Wtc}) we can take $u=\pm 1$ or $u=\pm i$).
+The dual of a (weakly) regular bent function is again a (weakly) regular bent function, but the dual of not weakly regular bent functions is not necessarily bent and we call a bent function {\em dual-bent} if its dual is bent, so all weakly regular bent functions are dual bent.
+By the inverse Walsh transform, $f^{**}(x)=f(-x)$ for weakly regular bent functions and (as shown in \cite{OzPe20}) also holds for not weakly regular dual-bent functions.
+Therefore, the dual of a not weakly regular dual-bent function is again not weakly regular bent.
+Also, $f^{***}(x)=f^*(-x)$ and $f^{****}(x)=f(x)$.
+Both dual-bent and not dual-bent not weakly regular bent functions exist, see \cite{CeMeiPo13_1,CeMeiPo16}.

+\begin{definition} The linear kernel of a function $f:\fpn\mapsto\fp$ is the set of those $a\in\fpm$ such that $D_af$ is a constant function (linear kernel is a subspace of $\fpn$).
+Function $f$ is called partially bent if for any $a\in\fpm$, the derivative $D_a f(x)$ is either balanced or constant. \end{definition}